Scholarship Exhibition: Ebba Olsson, Ludvig Hyrefelt, Malin Östberg

 Opening Thursday, August 21, 5-7 PM

-Galleri Helle Knudsen is pleased to present Agnes Widbom’s first solo exhibition.
+Galleri Helle Knudsen is pleased to present a scholarship exhibition with Ebba Olsson, Ludvig Hyrefelt and Malin Östberg.
 Each year, Galleri Helle Knudsen awards several grants to promising artists in collaboration with the art society Konstsällskapet Våga Se.
 As a natural extension of this work, the gallery has over the years hosted numerous scholarship exhibitions, giving emerging artists the opportunity to present their work to a broad audience in a professional exhibition setting.
 These exhibitions have become a valued part of the gallery’s program and serve as a way to introduce new artistic voices to the art scene.
-Ebba Olsson, Ludvig Hyrefeldt, and Malin Östberg were three of the recipients in 2024.
+Ebba Olsson, Ludvig Hyrefelt and Malin Östberg were three of the recipients in 2024.

-Ebba Olsson, Beatrice, oil on canvas, 60 x 50 cm
+Ebba Olsson, Portrait of Iris, oil on canvas, 65 x 55 cm

 Malin Östberg, And then we laughed until we almost died RED, oil on MDF, 40 x 24 cm